CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 - Allow outbound flow only to known flow collectors (UDP port 6343).
 - Allow outbound connections for the NetQ agent to the NetQ server (TCP port 31980).
 - Block transit traffic on the management network (allow ingress to the switch or egress from the switch).
-- Allow traffic to and from the local subnets to be forwarded through the data plane switch ports.
+- Allow the forwarding of traffic to and from the local subnets through the data plane switch ports.

 Create `iptables` rules to restrict traffic flow in both directions &mdash; inbound _and_ outbound.
-In the following example, the switch is assigned the management IP address 192.168.200.29.
+The following example shows the switch configured with the management IP address 192.168.200.29.

 To create the sample `iptables` firewall rules, create the `/etc/cumulus/acl/policy.d/50management-acl.rules` file, then add the following contents to the file: